Dry Ice Pack Guide: How Long Will Dry Ice Keep Meat Frozen?

 How to Store Dry Ice Packs When Not in Use?

-When not in use, dry ice packs can be kept in a freezer or an open plastic bag.
-Although they require almost no upkeep, they can occasionally be run underwater to rehydrate themselves.
-Keep in mind to leave a thumb impression depression in each cell to allow for expansion during freezing.
+When not in use, dry ice packs can be stored in a freezer or in an open plastic bag.
+Although they require almost no maintenance, they can occasionally be run underwater to rehydrate themselves.
+Just remember to press a little dent in each cell to let them expand when they freeze.

 Summary

-Looking for reliable dry ice packs?
+And if you're looking for reliable dry ice packs for shipping meat, check out Nice Packs dry ice packs.
 With Nice Packs, you can be confident that your perishable items will stay frozen and arrive in excellent condition.
 Shop with us today!